ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 ```

 In Archipelago, YAML options are always written out in full lowercase with underscores separating any words.
 The numbers
 following the colons here are weights.
-The generator will read the weight of every option the roll that option that many
+The generator will read the weight of every option, then roll that option that many
 times, the next option as many times as its numbered and so forth.

 For the above example `nested_option_one` will have `option_one_setting_one` 1 time and `option_one_setting_two` 0 times